Grokmoo/sulis/Readme.md

 # Sulis
 Sulis is a game and game engine written in Rust.
-It is currently in very early development.
+It is currently in early development.

 ## Getting Started